lululxvi/sumsjob/README.md

        $ scp server1:~/project/codes/results.dat .

-These steps are boring. &Sigma;&Sigma;<sub>Job</sub> makes these steps automatic.
+These steps are boring. &Sigma;&Sigma;<sub>Job</sub> makes all these steps automatic.

 ## Features

 - Simple to use: commands `gpuresource` and `submit` are all your need
-- Automatically choose available GPUs among all the servers
+- Two modes: noninteractive mode, and interactive mode
+- Noninteractive mode: the job will be running in the background of the server
+    + You can turn off your local machine
-- interactively: just as the job is running in your local machine
+- Interactive mode: just as the job is running in your local machine
-    + Display the output of the job in real time
+    + Display the output of the program in the terminal of your local machine in real time
     + Kill the job by Ctrl-C
-    + Save the output in a log file
-    + Transfer back the files you specified

 ## Usage